poser55/linked-db-rows/README.txt

 Configuration options
 * Exporter
-**
+** stopTablesExcluded: tables that we do NOT want in the exported tree
 * Importer
-** forceInsert : in case an update would be possible: create a new row and remap other entries ** defaultPkGenerator : how to generate primary key for new entries (default NextValuePkGenerator) ** overriddenPkGenerators : pk generator overrides for special tables
+** forceInsert: in case an update would be possible: create a new row and remap other entries ** defaultPkGenerator:  how to generate primary keys for new entries (default NextValuePkGenerator) ** overriddenPkGenerators: pk generator overrides for special tables